AbhishekGogna/KIBREED_public/README.md

 ## Example code 2: Genomic prediction for genotypic values within environments

 ## Example code 3: Generating feature importance scores for core set

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for full details.